ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/systemd.md

 ## Next Steps

 The next step is to have JupyterHub accept Google usernames and passwords.
-This will allow students with college email accounts to log into JupyterHub and means we don't have to deal with creating new users and sending students usernames and passwords.
+This allows students with college email accounts to log into JupyterHub and means we don't have to deal with creating new users and sending students usernames and passwords.

 <br>